Brynta2001/PicoPlacaPredictor/README.md

 # Pico&Placa Predictor
 This application allows you to determine whether or not a vehicle can circulate on the streets according to the Pico&Placa restriction in Quito.
-The code is generated in python and can be used through a console.
+The code was generated in python using PyCharm IDE and can be executed through a console.
 For the entry, the license plate of the car, the date and time are received, and a message is returned indicating whether the vehicle can circulate or not.
 This program considers the holidays of the year 2023; however, it is possible to modify the code to take into account later years.